cockroachlabs/open-sourced-interview-process/MarketingExercises.md

     - Leverage the Cockroach Labs style guide to ensure brand consistency.
     - Please be prepared to explain the design motivations and decisions made during the creative process.

-- **Onsite Interview: Part 1:** Take-home Exercise Review Work - Creative Thinnking.
-The candidate will be prepared to explain the design motivations and decisions made during the creative process for the take-home exercise.
+- **Onsite Interview: Part 1:** Take-home Exercise Review Work - Creative Thinking.
+You will be prepared to explain the design motivations and decisions made during the creative process for the take-home exercise.
 The following are examples of questions asked in this section:
     - Walk us through your creative process?
     - What was the goal of the work?
 What steps did you take to accomplish this goal?

 - **Onsite Interview: Part 2:** Past Work - Creative Thinking.
-The candidate to come with an additional piece of work that they would like to share with the interviewer.
+Please come with an additional piece of work that you would like to share with the interviewer.
 The following are examples of questions asked in this section:
     - What is your process for making your designs a reality?
     - How do you set external resources up for success?